 ADH is produced in the hypothalamus, and stored in the posterior pituitary gland until it is released.
-This hormone acts on the kidney tubules to increase the number of aquaporin 2 channels (water channels) in the apical membrane of the tubular cells in the collecting duct.
+This hormone acts on kidney tubules to increase the number of aquaporin 2 channels (water channels) in the apical membrane of collecting duct tubular cells.

 ADH also acts to increase urea reabsorption in the medullary collecting duct.
 The thick ascending limb of the nephron is impermeable to water, but permeable to urea.
 This means that the urea is able to pass from the interstitium back into the thick ascending limb down its concentration gradient (urea recycling).
 Whilst in the interstitium, urea acts as an effective osmole and hence allows greater volumes of water to be reabsorbed in the nephron.